xyvjondayran-cmd/SamplePythonActivities/README.md

 ## Description

-The Distance Calculator is a Python program that calculates the distance between two points using the distance formula.
+The purpose of this code is that it calculates the distance between two points using the distance formula.

 ## How to Run

 1. Open the "Q1_Narra_FA1_JoandayranXeana.ipynb" file
 2. Run the program using Python.
 3. Enter the coordinates when prompted.
-4. The program will calculate and display the distance between the two points.
+4. The code will calculate and display the distance between the two points.

 ## Input Needed